-Sometimes you can find open water on a frozen river or lake, and since it’s possible to launch your W kayak from ice as well as to beach it on ice the question is ‘why not go paddling or fishing?’
+Sometimes you can find open water on a frozen river or lake, and since it’s possible to launch your Wavewalk kayak from ice as well as to beach it on ice the question is ‘why not go paddling or fishing?’

 In other words, the combination of ice and cold can turn out to be deadly.

 Some of the factors that contribute to making such activities more dangerous are: